Michael Malchieli: Political career

 In 2013 he was elected to Jerusalem City Council, where he held the portfolio for ultra-Orthodox sports.
 He was also chief of staff to Minister of Religious Services David Azulai.
 He was placed eleventh on the Shas list for the 2015 Knesset elections.
 Although the party won only seven seats, he entered the Knesset on 2 November 2016 as a replacement for party leader Aryeh Deri, who resigned from the Knesset.

 He was appointed the Minister of Religious Affairs in December 2022 and resigned his position in July 2025.

+Malchieli also served as the acting Minister of Interior between January and April 2023.

+He was appointed the head of the Knesset's special committee on Bridging Social Gaps in the Periphery in August 2025; he resigned from the chairmanship in October.

+As Minister of Religious Affairs, Malchieli moved to roll back a 2022 reform by his predecessor Matan Kahana that had curbed the ministry's control over the appointment of municipal rabbis, including ten-year term limits and increased local representation on selection committees.
+After an initial bill stalled due to the Israel–Hamas war, Malchieli's ministry issued secondary regulations in April 2024 that gave the minister and the Chief Rabbinate a majority on the committees electing city rabbis, removed term limits, lowered the required proportion of women on the committees from 40 percent to a third, and allowed rabbis to serve past retirement age.
+More than 100 mayors signed a letter demanding the plan be cancelled.